dhruv5513/End-to-End-Wine-Quality-Prediction/README.md

-# YouTube Sentiment Analyzer - Chrome Extension
+# YouTube Sentiment Analyzer - Extension

    ## 🎯 Overview
    A Chrome extension that analyzes YouTube comment sentiment in real-time using Machine Learning.